You write: “The most recent empirical studies show that the world economy overall is in a wage-led demand regime ...”

 You write: “An increase in the wage share has several effects on demand and whether actual demand regimes are wage-led or profit-led is subject to an ongoing academic debate.”

 This debate can be quickly resolved.
-A positive relationship between wage rate, various demand components, and employment is exactly what the structural axiomatic Employment Law asserts (see 2014, p.
+A positive relationship between wage rate, various demand components, and employment and a negative relationship between price/inflation and employment is exactly what the structural-axiomatic Employment Law asserts (see 2014, p.
 9, eq.
 (22)).

 The outcome is what the most recent empirical studies show.
-These studies have not yet come to my notice, yet I am quite certain that you can improve the results by applying the structural axiomatic Employment Law.
+These studies have not yet come to my notice, yet I am quite certain that you can improve the results by applying the structural axiomatic Employment Law Wikimedia AXEC07:

 Kakarot-Handtke, E. (2014).
 The Three Fatal Mistakes of Yesterday Economics: Profit, I=S, Employment.
 SSRN Working Paper Series, 2489792: 1–13.
 URL